The Clear Edge

 • Blind evaluation (no name/resume bias)

-• Pass/fail before spending interview time
+• Pass/fail decided before spending interview time

 Part 2: Paid Trial Project (After Interview)